Dubai World Cup 2023 Betting Picks, Predictions For ALL Races

 9:50am – UAE Derby (Group 2) (Dirt) (3yo) 1m1½f

 SPORTSLENS 1-2-3 MEYDAN BETTING PICKS: Trainer Aidan O’Brien has one of his best chances on the card here with this improving 3 year-old.
 Cairo has won 3 of his five starts, the last of those was a Listed race at Dundalk earlier this month.
 Those against him will say this is a big ride in grade, but the Ballydoyle camp must think he’s up to tackling the better company.
-Breeding also suggests the longer trip will eke out more.
+Breeding also suggests the longer trip will eke out more and O’Brien has won this race three times since 2012.
 Dura Erede and Derma Sotogake look to fair chances for Japan.

 - CAIRO